rackerlabs/technical-blog/_posts/2020-04-28-bringing-the-cloud-to-the-edge.md

 Other benefits include the following:

-**Speed**:  Most importantly, edge computing increases network performance by reducing the latency.
+**Speed**:  Most importantly, edge computing increases network performance by reducing latency.
 Lowering latency increases available bandwidth and enables faster application response times.
 The massive reduction of lag time has broad implications for mission-critical technologies and equally expansive benefits for business.